esyede/rakit/packages/docs/data/validation.md

 ### Regular Expression

-The `'match'` rule validates that the value of an attribute matches a certain regular expression pattern.
+The `'match'` rule checks the value against a regular expression.

 #### Validate that the value of an attribute matches a certain regular expression pattern: